 - A. Travel Advances - (1) Cash advances will be given only to the employee accountable for the student travel and expenses.
-An approved Expense Report requesting an advance must be received by the Travel Office at least five (5) working days prior to the trip. - B. After the trip, the accountable employee must submit an Expense Report within fifteen (15) days after the trip and attach all required documentation.
+An approved TAR requesting an advance must be received by the Travel Office at least five (5) working days prior to the trip. - (2) Travel Advance Cards (TAC) are available as an alternative to cash advances when an employee travels with the students.
+An approved TAR requesting an advance must be received by the Travel Office at least fifteen (15) working days prior to the trip to allow time for delivery of TAC. - B. After the trip, the accountable employee must complete a "Student Travel Expense Report" within fifteen (15) days after the trip and attach all required documentation.
 Only the expenses for the employee accountable for the trip can be included with the students' expenses on the expense report; however, employees can include their travel on the student expense report if the student travel is for the following: - (1) Coaches or directors for band, choir, or athletics. - (2) Faculty or other full-time employees accompanying student group travel for academic conferences, competitions, or presentations of papers.

-Any other employees who accompany the students must complete an individual Pre-Approval and Expense Report with accompanying documents.
+Any additional employees who accompany the students must complete an individual Travel Authorization Request and Travel Expense Log with accompanying documents.